 We’re pretty lucky in our nook on this little old island, aren’t we Aucklanders?
 Endless nearby beaches, cute coastal towns, and breathtaking drives are all part of the package we get to enjoy as central North Islanders.

-So when we fancy ditching the Auckland life in favour of nature (summer here we come!), we can always count on a full tank of petrol and beautiful campsites galore to help us escape into a state of serenity.
+So when we fancy ditching the Auckland life in favour of nature (summer here we come!), we can always count on a full tank of petrol and beautiful campgrounds galore to help us escape into a state of serenity.